vacp2p/vac.dev/docs/terms.md

 If any part of these Website Terms of Use is held invalid or unenforceable, that part will be severable from these Website Terms of Use, and the remaining portions will remain in full force and effect.
 If we fail to enforce any of these Website Terms of Use, that does not mean that we have waived our right to enforce them.

-If you have any specific questions about these Website Terms of Use, please contact us through the relevant channels.
+If you have any specific questions about these Website Terms of Use, please contact us at legal@free.technology.

+This document is licensed under CC-BY-SA.